kantega/storm-twitter-workshop/README.md

 ## STEP THREE ##
 ### Storm: Extracting hashtags
 Goal: Build a topology that extracts and prints the hashtags from Norwegian tweets.
 We do this by introducing a new bolt.
-Hint: Take a look at [FilterQuery](todo), however, note that the language feature is not yet implementet by Twitter4j.
+Hint: Take a look at [FilterQuery](https://github.com/kantega/storm-twitter-workshop/wiki/Twitter-API-and-Twitter4j-Streaming-Resources), however, note that the language feature is not yet implementet by Twitter4j.
 Still stuck?
-Take a look at [How to filter Twitter streams](todo) for examples.
+Take a look at [Basic Twitter stream reading using Twitter4j](https://github.com/kantega/storm-twitter-workshop/wiki/Basic-Twitter-stream-reading-using-Twitter4j).

 ## STEP FOUR ##
 ### Storm: Rank the 10 most popular hashtags